 Treatment for alcohol poisoning revolves around the concept of giving the patient the best possible care while possibly lethal amounts of alcohol leave the bloodstream.

-- Breathing assistance – patients can be left to lay down on their side, so that they don’t choke on their vomit.
+- Breathing assistance – patients can be left to lie down on their side so that they don’t choke on their vomit.
 A more serious option is to insert tubes inside of the patient so that they don’t stop breathing.

 - IV Drip – An intravenous drip can assist patients in regulating their water, blood sugar, and vitamin levels.